davidm/lua-inspect/README.txt

 there is also a plugin for the VIM editor [2], and it includes an export to DHTML as well.

+== Project Page ==

+For further details, see http://lua-users.org/wiki/LuaInspect .

+== Status ==

 WARNING: This code is not yet stable.
-It is usable though you may need to fix things yourself.
+It is usable but you may need to sometimes fix things yourself.
 Many additional features could be added too.

-For further details, see http://lua-users.org/wiki/LuaInspect .

 == Features ==

-    * cross-references local variables with their definitions and uses (pink highlight)
-    * shows all keywords in selected block (underline)
+    * analysis:
-    * identifies global (red) and local variables (blue)
-    * identifies function arguments (dark blue)
+        * identifies global (red) and local variables (blue), including locals that are function arguments (dark blue) and upvalues (light blue)
-    * identifies global variables that are probably undefined (white-on-red)
-    * identifies local variables that have non-constant binding (local x = 1; x = 2) (italic)
-    * identifies unused variables: e.g. do local x=1 end
+        * identifies unused local variables: e.g. `do local x=1 end` (white-on-blue)
-    * identifies local variables making other locals (same name): e.g. local x=1; local x=2 (strikethrough)
+        * identifies local variables masking other locals (same name): e.g. `local x=1; local x=2` (strikethrough and squiggle line)
-    * displays signatures of known global functions
-    * identifies range of lines/scope where the local is defined (currently SciTE only)
-    * identifies fields and methods as interrogatable variables (e.g. a.b or a:b)
+        * identifies local variables that have non-constant binding (`local x = 1; x = 2`) (italic)
+        * identifies unknown global variables (white-on-red) and table fields (red), inferred by static and dynamic evaluation.
         * infers values of variables (e.g. `local sum = math.pi + 2` is 5.14.
-       and defined-ness of members of imported modules:
-       `local mt = require "math"; math.sqrtt(2) -- undefined`
+           and defined-ness of members of imported modules (`local mt = require "math"; math.sqrtt(2) -- undefined`)
-    * jump (goto) definition of selected variable (currently locals only in SciTE)
+        * infers signatures of functions (including local, global, and module functions)
+        * checks number of function arguments against signatures (SciTE only)
+        * cross-references variables (locals and module fields) with their definitions and uses (pink highlight), identifies range of lines/scope where the local is defined (currently SciTE only), and supports jump-to-definition and jump-to-uses (SciTE only)
-    * list all uses of selected variable (currently locals only in SciTE)
+        * identifies all keywords in selected block (underline)
-    * select statement or comment containing current cursor selection (SciTE only)
+        * evaluate special comments (prefixed by '!') to inject semantic information into analysis (similar to luaanalyze / lint).
+    * refactoring:
         * command to rename all occurrences of selected variable (SciTE only)
+    * browsing:
         * inspect members of selected table.
+        * select statement or comment containing current cursor selection (SciTE only)
         * display real-time annotations of all local variables, like an Excel/Mathcad worksheet (experimental feature via ANNOTATE_ALL_LOCALS) (currently SciTE only)
-    * Evaluate special comments (prefixed by '!') to inject semantic information into analysis (similar to luaanalyze).
-    * Auto-complete typing support (SciTE only) (experimental)
+    * auto-complete typing support (SciTE only) (experimental)
-    * checks number of function arguments (SciTE only)
+    * interfaces: SciTE plugin, VIM plugin, and HTML output.

 == Files in this directory ==